Negotiating with Microsoft

 Showing interest in the incentivized products we mentioned earlier can reap huge rewards for your company.
 Use these products to drive cost savings within your core product baseline costs as well as to add new digital capabilities for little to no cost.

-In order to know what license type you require, you need to have a clear understanding of how different stakeholders within your company are going to use your various Microsoft products.
+In order to know what software license type you require, you need to have a clear understanding of how different stakeholders within your company are going to use your various Microsoft products.
 Develop no more than five personas for your organization based on how you’re going to use the platform.
 These personas will inform your license strategy.

 Within our Right Size process we start by isolating the core functionality utilized by each persona and then matching that to the capabilities available within the various products.
 Using the Microsoft Office 365 Suite as an example, your Microsoft sales team will almost always recommend purchasing the E5 license for your organization as it offers the greatest capability, protection, etc (blah, blah, blah).